nomadsec/bountyhunt-recon/README.md

 I use this script when I first start recon on a new bug bounty program.
 I might try to come back to this and explain when to use it, when to modify it, etc. But if you read the docs for each tool or know them already it's probably fairly self-explanatory.
 It's nice to let this run and free you up to do more manual recon/osint

 tko-subs has --takeover flag off by default.
 Might I suggest you leave it off. automating takeovers might lead you out of scope - again, read the program details before running this and modify options accordingly.
-If you find a sub vulnerable to hijacking just manually do it. aquatone will screenshot for you and tko-subs will list the domain and the bad return fingerprint.
+If you find a sub vulnerable to hijacking just manually do it. aquatone will screenshot for you and tko-subs will list the domain, provider, and the bad return fingerprint.

 happy hacking :)